faeefa/alx-low_level_programming/README.md

-This is an tntroduction to c programing.
+This is an tntroduction to c programing.good